lokeshramchand-ctrl/Wave/README.md

-title: "⏱️ Wave - Your Productivity Powerhouse"
+"⏱️ WAVE - YOUR PRODUCTIVITY POWERHOUSE"

-features:
+FEATURES:
   - 🎯 Focus and Break Cycles (25-5 default)
   - 🔁 Auto-cycle between Pomodoro sessions
   - ⏸️ Pause and Resume with a single tap